jeffreylaw/job-app-tracker-ansible/README.md

 1. Enter your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the 'keys' file
 2. Enter the local path of a SSH key file that matches an existing AWS EC2 Instance Key Pair in the 'keys' file, replacing (KEY_LOCATION_HERE)
 3. Execute the export commands by doing `source keys`

+### Pre-requisites: Declaring the name of the AWS EC2 Instance Key Pair that you previously chose
+1. In main.yaml replace (AWS_KEY_PAIR_NAME_HERE) with the corresponding name

 ### Ansible commands
 - `ansible-playbook main.yml` - Creates AWS infrastructure, installs and configures backend and frontend